- Does my support of an individual or community project featured on Red Basket count as a charitable donation for tax purposes?

 - Do I need to create an account?

 - Can I make a donation in honor of someone?

 - How do the WoodmenLife matching donations work?

 - Okay...I'm a WoodmenLife member, how can I use my WoodmenLife matching donation?

 - How do you decide if I qualify to be published on Red Basket?

 - What happens if I don’t reach my goal amount?

 - Will I be able to exceed my goal amount?

-- Who markets our page?
+- Who markets my fundraising campaign?
 Does Red Basket do that?